Blașcovici

 Blașcovici (deprecated: Colonia Blascovici; Blaskovitstelep; Blaskowitsch Kolonie) is a district of Timișoara.
 At the beginning of the 20th century, Blașcovici was a colony of Mehala.
 Before that, a wealthy family of Roman Catholic canons, the Blaskovits, lived here.
-It is said that they had a house somewhere near the former headquarters of the Traffic Police, from where, so far as Ronaț, the garden of their domain stretched.
+One of the family representatives, Franz Blaskovits (1864–1937), remained in the local memory as a defender of the rights of the Germans in Banat and was the proponent of the establishment of the so-called Republic of Banatia.
+It is said that they had a house somewhere near the former headquarters of the Traffic Police, from where, so far as Ronaț, the garden of their estate stretched.
 The parcelling of the area began around 1900; the first streets in the district appeared on the place of the former garden.

+Etymology

+According to a theory proposed by historian Mircea Stanciu, Blașcovici may have originally been intended as the "neighborhood of pure Romanians."
+The name's etymology, he suggests, derives from the term vlas, meaning Vlach—a historical reference to Romanians.
+Around the year 1000, under the influence of medieval Latin, the initial "v" in vlas is believed to have shifted to a "b," giving rise to the modern form of the name.

+Even today, over 90% of Blașcovici's residents are Romanian, though over time, several Hungarian families have also made the neighborhood their home.

+Transport

+Blașcovici is served by a single double tram line—line 5—put into use as a single line during the communist years.
+Bus lines E1, E3 and M43, as well as trolleybus lines 11, 14, M11, M14 and 18 also have routes that reach close to Blașcovici.